LMS-Community/lms-community.github.io/docs/players-and-controllers/squeezebox-receiver.md

 - ROM: Rewritable flash program memory, EEPROM configuration memory
 - Power supply: 9V DC, regulated, center positive, sleeve ground.
 Connector: 1.05mm ID, 3.5mm OD, 7mm long.
 Min supply rating: 550mA
 - Supported protocols: DHCP, ARP, IP, ICMP, UDP, Support for subnets/gateways (see documentation section on WANs), UDP-based SlimProto, TCP-based SlimProto and audio streaming, direct HTTP audio streaming, direct connection to MySqueezebox.com.
 Will automatically reconnect to LMS.
 - Compatible with LMS/SBS version 7.0+.

 ## Connecting a Squeezebox Receiver to your LMS

 Before first use the Receiver needs to be connected to your LMS system using the Squeezebox Controller.
-In case a Controller is not available, the Receiver can be connected by using the `Net::UDAP` protocol.
+In case a Controller is not available, the Receiver can be connected by using the Net::UDAP protocol.

-[Jcrummy](https://github.com/jcrummy) has created a tool for multiple platforms to take care of the initialization, which is called [`sbconfig` and can be found here](https://jcrummy.github.io/gosqueeze/).
+Jcrummy has created a tool for multiple platforms to take care of the initialization, which is called [SBCONFIG and can be found here](https://jcrummy.github.io/gosqueeze/).
 This tool can also be used for older Squeezebox systems, like Classic and Boom and is particularly of use when the VFD display fails.

-### `sbconfig` instructions
+### SBCONFIG instructions
 1. Download and launch the relevant executable for your OS.
 2. Select the network interface that is connect to the same LAN as your Receiver.
 If you have only 1 network interface there is no need to select one.
 Be sure to use a network cable.
 3. Make sure you have restored the factory settings and that the LED is blinking red.
 [See here for clarification of the various LED color codes](https://wiki.slimdevices.com/index.php/SBR_front_button_and_LED).
 4. Now type discover.
 If your device is detected you will see the MAC address and 0.0.0.0 as the IP.
 5. Type configure and the device number (0 in most cases)
 6. You now enter the programming mode